SHREC 2021: Retrieval and classification of protein surfaces equipped with physical and chemical properties: Related benchmarks

 \section{Related benchmarks}

 The interest of recognising proteins and other biomolecules solely based on their structure is a lively challenge in biology and the scientific literature is seeing the rise of datasets and methods for surface-based retrieval of proteins.
 The Protein Data Bank (PDB) repository \cite{PDB2000} is the most widely known public repository for experimentally determined protein and nucleic acid structures.
 The PDB collects over $175,000$ biological macromolecular 3D structures of proteins, nucleic acids, lipids, and corresponding complex assemblies.
-The PDB offers a number of visualization tools of the contained structures but is not intended to perform either sequence or structure similarity tasks.
+A rather small number of proteins in the PDB dataset are captured with the NMR technique, which is very favourable for characterizing the protein also with respect to physicochemical properties.
+The PDB offers also a number of visualization tools of the contained structures but is not intended to perform either sequence or structure similarity tasks.